 “Nevertheless, average GI symptoms were lower than previous studies, indicating that both (carbohydrate) conditions were well-tolerated by the majority of the study’s cyclists,” the researchers wrote.

 “All in all, our study is a proof-of-concept showing that athletes may use whole-food sources of carbohydrates as an alternative to commercial products to diversify race-fueling menus,” Burd said.

 The Alliance for Potato Research & Education supported this study.

-Reference: “Potato ingestion is as effective as carbohydrate gels to support prolonged cycling performance” by Amadeo F. Salvador, Colleen F. McKenna, Rafael A. Alamilla, Ryan M. T. Cloud, Alexander R. Keeble, Adriana Miltko, Susannah E. Scaroni, Joseph W. Beals, Alexander V. Ulanov, Ryan N. Dilger, Laura L. Bauer, Elizabeth M. Broad and and Nicholas A. Burd, 17 October 2019, Journal of Applied Physiology.
+Reference: “Potato ingestion is as effective as carbohydrate gels to support prolonged cycling performance” by Amadeo F. Salvador, Colleen F. McKenna, Rafael A. Alamilla, Ryan M. T. Cloud, Alexander R. Keeble, Adriana Miltko, Susannah E. Scaroni, Joseph W. Beals, Alexander V. Ulanov, Ryan N. Dilger, Laura L. Bauer, Elizabeth M. Broad and Nicholas A. Burd, 17 October 2019, Journal of Applied Physiology.

 Be the first to comment on "For Boosting Athletic Performance, Potato As Effective As Carbohydrate Gels"